s116821/myPortfolio/README.md

 ### Backend Deployment
 1. Make sure EC2 instance is configured properly to be accessible by S3 static site
-2. SSH into the production AWS EC2 instance
+2. SSH into the production AWS EC2 instance and make sure that python and pip are installed for the instance
 3. Pull the latest master/main branch of this repository
 4. Copy .env.default to new file named ".env" by running `cp .env.default .env` and modify the environment variable values as needed for your production build (CURRENTLY NOT NEEDED FOR BACKEND)
 5. Navigate to the backend directory: `cd backend`
+6. Create a virtual environment via `python -m virtualenv back-env`
-6. Activate the virtual environment: `source back-env/bin/activate`
+7. Activate the virtual environment: `source back-env/bin/activate`
-7. Download dependencies: `pip install -r requirements.txt`
+8. Download dependencies: `pip install -r requirements.txt`
-8. Start the Django Project: `python manage.py runserver`
+9. Start the Django Project: `python manage.py runserver`